 The Sonos app is no longer the only way to control your Sonos Play:1 or Sonos system however, even though when the Play:1 first arrived it was.
 Sonos regularly pushes updates to its system, which have included the ability to use Spotify Connect to send music directly from the Spotify app to Sonos speakers and Tidal users can also send music directly from the Tidal app to Sonos speakers.

 One of the biggest updates it pushed was voice control though.
-The Sonos One features integrated voice control with an array of built-in microphones, but the Play:1 requires the addition of an Amazon Alexa-enabled device, such as an Amazon Echo, Echo Dot or even a Sonos One in order to control it with voice.
+The Sonos One, Sonos Move and Sonos Beam feature integrated voice control with an array of built-in microphones, but the Play:1 requires the addition of an Amazon Alexa-enabled device, such as an Amazon Echo or Echo Dot, a Google Assistant-enabled device like Google Home or Google Home Mini, or a Sonos One, Sonos Move or Sonos Beam in order to control it with voice.

-The Alexa-enabled device is used to send music and other audio tracks to your Sonos speaker and although it isn't as seamless an experience as voice control on the Sonos One, it's very easy once set up.
+The Alexa-enabled device or Google Assistant-enabled device is used to send music and other audio tracks to your Sonos speaker and although it isn't as seamless an experience as voice control on the Sonos One, Sonos Move or Sonos Beam, it's very easy once set up.
 For example, you could say to your Alexa-enabled device, "Alexa, play Justin Bieber in the living room (or wherever you have set your Play:1 up)", and music by Bieber will start to play on your Play:1.

 It's possible to play anything the Sonos app recognises and you can also play or shuffle Sonos playlists you've manually created.
-Unlike the Sonos One, the Play:1 doesn't become a voice assistant, with Alexa effectively becoming the Sonos controller instead, but it's a great feature addition to have for anyone with an Alexa-enabled device that wants voice control for their Play:1.
+Unlike the Sonos One, the Play:1 doesn't become a voice assistant, with Alexa or Google Assistant effectively becoming the Sonos controller instead, but it's a great feature addition to have for anyone with an Alexa-enabled device or Google Assistant-device that wants voice control for their Play:1.

-If you don't have an Alexa-enabled device and you want voice control, you might want to consider the Sonos One instead, especially as the £50 price difference between the Play:1 and Sonos One will need to be spent on an Echo Dot in order to get voice control functionality.
+If you don't have an Alexa-enabled device or Google Assistant device and you want voice control, you might want to consider the Sonos One instead, especially as the £50 price difference between the Play:1 and Sonos One will need to be spent on an Echo Dot or Google Home Mini in order to get voice control functionality.

 - Two class-D amplifiers